-Most of the products developed by the Company require approval from the U.S. Food and Drug Administration (FDA) or corresponding foreign regulatory agencies prior to commercial sales.
-The Company received FDA approval on January 14, 2015 for VBLOC therapy, delivered via the Maestro Rechargeable System, and has begun a controlled commercial launch at select bariatric centers of excellence in the United States.
+The Company's products require approval from the U.S. Food and Drug Administration (FDA) or corresponding foreign regulatory agencies prior to commercial sales.
+The Company received FDA approval on January 14, 2015 for vBloc Therapy, delivered via the Maestro Rechargeable System, and has begun a controlled commercial launch at select bariatric centers of excellence in the United States.
 The Maestro Rechargeable System has also received CE Mark and is listed on the Australian Register of Therapeutic Goods.